Skip to main content

 A conversation between employees and managers to reflect on progress and make any needed updates.
 The system provides an actionable way to document these conversations and track goal achievement.

 Managers complete the final review using input from goal setting and check-ins to support meaningful feedback, all within the academic year.
-If the manager step is not initiated by the employee, Human Resources will move managers into this step.
+If the manager step is not initiated by the employee, Human Resources will move managers into this step on February 1.

 Simplicity and Support Year Round